joshbeard/resume/README.md

 * Reduced costs through architecture improvements while reducing the server count by more than 45%.
 * Instructed colleagues on a variety of subjects, including Docker, AWS, and Terraform.
 * Implemented and maintained configuration management (Puppet, Ansible) across hundreds of servers.
+* Implemented and maintained Infrastructure as Code across dozens of applications and services.
 * Developed new HTTP architecture, utilizing CloudFront, Nginx, and S3.
-* Worked with hundreds of codebases spanning several languages and product teams.
 * Contracted with Comso, Inc. _April 2015 - September 2015_.

     _Key technology and skills: Linux, GitLab, Docker, AWS (wide range of services), Terraform, Ansible, Puppet, Python, Packer, VMware vSphere, Jira, Artifactory, Bamboo, BitBucket, Tomcat, Ruby, Nginx, Traefik, Apache_

 ### Sr. Professional Services Engineer with Puppet Inc.